-When your minor is booked, the Casting Director will likely send your details in the form of a Details Blog, via our Details page with a provided show name and 4-digit passcode.
-These details will include all the information you need to get your minor ready for set, including their call time, call location, wardrobe instructions, category type, etc.
+When your minor is booked, the Casting Director will send their booking information as a details message, which may include a link to a Details Blog or other resource.
+This message will have all the information you need to get your minor ready for set, including their call time, call location, wardrobe instructions, category type, etc.

-Each minor booked must be accompanied by a parent or guardian who is not working on the production.
-Some productions may require a guardian who is at least 21 years old; check with the Casting Director who booked you to see if your production has a guardian age requirement.
+Minors must be accompanied to set by a parent or guardian who is not also working on the production.
+Some productions may require a guardian who is at least 21 years old; check with the Casting Director who booked your minor to see if your production has a guardian age requirement.

-Being on set and working on movies and TV shows is exciting.
-Please be aware and help your child understand that while being on set can be fun, it's also a work environment.
-There are strict laws governing how long children can work on set and production is trying to get all their work in while managing the limitations on their minor Background Actors and any principal minors in the scene.
-Your child should remain in your sight at all times and should not be left in the care of another child's parent or any crew member.
-It is your job to make sure they are safe and behaving on set.
+We know working on movies and TV shows is exciting, but please help your child understand that while being on set is fun, it's also a work environment.
+There are strict laws governing how long children can work and production is trying to get their scenes filmed while managing the limitations on their minor Background Actors and any principal minors in the scene.
+Please help your child remain focused and professional during their workday.